Plesnila Lab – Laboratory of Experimental Stroke Research

-The main interest of the laboratory is to study the role of cerebral vessels for the pathophysiology of acute and chronic brain injury and to use the evolving knowledge for the development of novel therapeutic strategies for patients.
-For this purpose we use clinically relevant mouse models for acute and chronic brain injury and investigate neuro-vascular morphology and function by in vivo microscopy using conventional and 2-photon fluorescence microscopy.
+The main interest of the laboratory is to study cerebral microvessels in health and disease and to use the evolving knowledge to develop novel therapeutic strategies for patients.
+For this purpose, we use in vitro and in vivo models for acute and chronic brain disorders, e.g., ischemic and hemorrhagic stroke, brain trauma, migraine, and cerebral small vessel disease, and investigate neuro-vascular morphology and function by using AAV- and nanoparticle-based labeling and genetically encoded sensor technology together with in vivo multi-photon microscopy.
+More recently, we also started to investigate vascular changes in AD.

 2021